Sappho 2: Preservation

-Before 1937, only two strophes of the poem survived, both quoted in other ancient authors.
+Before the year 1937, only two strophes of the poem survived, both quoted in other ancient authors.
 Hermogenes of Tarsus quotes part of the second strophe in his work Kinds of Style (Peri Ideon), and Athenaeus quotes from the fourth stanza in the Scholars at Dinner (Deipnosophistae).
 In 1937, the Italian papyrologist Medea Norsa published an ostrakon which preserves four stanzas of the poem.
 The ostrakon (PSI XIII.1300) was discovered in Egypt, and is now in the collection of the Biblioteca Laurenziana in Florence.

 The Florentine ostrakon dates from the mid-third or second century BC, which makes it one of the oldest surviving fragments of Sappho's poetry.
 The handwriting is good, indicating that it was written by a professional scribe, but the text is full of errors – to the point that the Greek does not make sense in places.
 The ostrakon was most likely either copied by a private enthusiast unfamiliar with the Aeolic dialect used by Sappho, or produced as part of a school exercise.